oesmith/puffing-billy/README.md

 they use cache avoidance techniques, but return practically the same response that most often does not affect your test results.

-`c.dynamic_jsonp` is used for updating the name of the jsonp callback in the response based on the request.
+`c.dynamic_jsonp` is used to rewrite the body of JSONP responses based on the callback parameter.
+For example, if a request to `http://example.com/foo?callback=bar` returns `bar({"some": "json"});` and is recorded, then a later request to `http://example.com/foo?callback=baz` will be a cache hit and respond with `baz({"some": "json"});` This is useful because most JSONP implementations base the callback name off of a timestamp or something else dynamic.

- This is useful if the name of your callback is based off of a timestamp or another dynamic configuration.
+`c.dynamic_jsonp_keys` is used to configure which parameters to ignore when using `c.dynamic_jsonp`.
+This is helpful when JSONP APIs use cache-busting parameters.
+For example, if you want `http://example.com/foo?callback=bar&id=1&cache_bust=12345` and `http://example.com/foo?callback=baz&id=1&cache_bust=98765` to be cache hits for each other, you would set `c.dynamic_jsonp_keys = ['callback', 'cache_bust']` to ignore both params.
+Note that in this example the `id` param would still be considered important.

 `c.path_blacklist = []` is used to always cache specific paths on any hostnames, including whitelisted ones.
 This is useful if your AUT has routes that get data